 - Navigate to HKEY_CURRENT_USER\Software\Anthemion Software,

-and select the Jutoh entry.
+and select the Jutoh entry for Jutoh 1, or the Jutoh2 entry for Jutoh 2.
 Press the Del key and confirm

 - Quit regedit.